tru0067/dotfiles/install_notes.md

 When developing with python, I typically use the Anaconda distribution, available at <https://www.anaconda.com/products/individual>.

-Some aspects of Anaconda work by modifying `.shrc`, in order for those parts to work with `zsh` run:
+Some aspects of Anaconda work by modifying a shell rc file, in order for those parts to work with `zsh` run:
 ```sh
 conda init zsh
 ```